spinnylights/vulkan-notes/vulkan_notes.md

 When assigning the elements of the initializer list to the elements or fields they apply to, the rules described above in "Assignment" apply.

+In GLSL, initializer lists can _only_ be used in formal initialization (i.e. as part of a declaration statement).
+This of course stands in contrast to C++, where an initializer list can be used to initialize an unnamed temporary for a function argument or the like.
+Constructors in GLSL help to make up for this limitation (see "Constructors" below).

 It is worth noting that GLSL has a sequence operator (`,`) with similar behavior to C's.
 As a result, initializing multiple